Golden Gate Audubon Society

 The death toll is significant and cannot be ignored by anyone concerned with conserving bird species and biodiversity in North America.
 For example, an estimated 5,000-10,000 Lapland Longspurs and other songbird species were killed by three communication towers in western Kansas in 1998.
 (See US Fish & Wildlife Service, 2010) In cities such as New York, Chicago and Toronto, volunteers have monitored bird collisions with tall buildings for years, documenting significant impacts to a large number of species.
 (See, e.g., Chicago Bird Monitoring Program, 2010) Between 1993 and 2005, volunteers in Toronto recovered more than 32,000 birds killed by collisions in Toronto.
 (Fatal Light Awareness Program, 2010) In 2008, New York City Audubon Society members monitored 338 birds that were killed by a single building in Manhattan.
 (New York Times, Feb.
 3, 2009) Similar findings have have been recorded in other major metropolitan areas in the United States, and it is believed that data collected here reflect a global problem that has gone largely unstudied.

 In San Francisco, several Peregrine Falcons have died in recent years as a result of collisions with buildings in the city’s Financial District.
-Golden Gate Audubon volunteers have reported several more resident and migratory bird species, including Green Heron and Red-breasted Sapsucker, that have died as a result of collisions with windows.
+Golden Gate Bird Alliance volunteers have reported several more resident and migratory bird species, including Green Heron and Red-breasted Sapsucker, that have died as a result of collisions with windows.

 The severity of collision-related impacts to migratory bird species puts North American migratory bird populations at further risk.
-Of the 836 species of migratory birds in North America, at least one quarter are considered at risk according to the US Fish & Wildlife Service (and Golden Gate Audubon would put that number much higher).
+Of the 836 species of migratory birds in North America, at least one quarter are considered at risk according to the US Fish & Wildlife Service (and Golden Gate Bird Alliance would put that number much higher).
 (See US Fish & Wildlife Service, 2002) As of 2002, 78 migratory bird species were listed as endangered, 14 as threatened, and 144 were listed as species of conservation concern.
 (Id.)
 When combined with other impacts, such as habitat loss, unnaturally high predation from feral cats and other predators, collision risks contribute to the overall decline of many bird populations in North America.
 (US Fish & Wildlife Service, 2005)

 The killing of migratory birds is a violation of the Migratory Bird Treaty Act and constitutes a significant and ongoing threat to night-migrating bird species.
 (US Fish & Wildlife Service, 2000) The US Fish & Wildlife Service, several state wildlife agencies, and many private citizens and groups are working hard to reduce these unnecessary threats to birds.